The Path to Rome: Reception and influence

 The British journalist and travel writer Stephen Graham began walking and writing in 1910 after being recommended The Path to Rome by a fellow journalist.
 Around two years later, he made a pilgrimage to Jerusalem with hundreds of Russians for Easter and wrote an account of it called With Russian Pilgrims to Jerusalem.
 The Path to Rome also influenced the British mountaineer and writer Arnold Lunn tremendously, who was ultimately knighted for improving British relations with Switzerland and converted to Catholicism partially under influence from Belloc.
-Fifty years after reading it, Lunn recounted it as his favourite book and said he had made a point to read it at least once more every year.
+Fifty years after reading it, Lunn described it as his favourite book and said he made a point of re-reading it at least once a year.
 When Lunn gushed about his love of the book to Belloc, Belloc revealed that he had made an unfortunate mistake by selling the copyright "for a ridiculously small sum".
-Belloc was also a massive influence on the English poet Ivor Gurney.
-In the dedication of his inaugural poetry book Severn and Somme, Gurney named Belloc as one of its dedicatees and described The Path to Rome as his "trench companion".
+Belloc was also a major influence on the English poet Ivor Gurney.
+In the dedication of his first book of poetry Severn and Somme, Gurney named Belloc as one of its dedicatees and described The Path to Rome as his "trench companion" while serving on the front line in World War I.

 In one of his memoirs, Gerald Cumberland recounts that The Path to Rome had a particularly strong influence on him, causing him to spend a significant time imitating Belloc including walking from Ilfracombe to Exeter to Land's End.
-Cumberland carried a first-edition copy of the book with him regularly and he was so taken with it that he wrote to Belloc to express his admiration.
+Cumberland carried a first-edition copy of the book with him regularly and was so taken with it that he wrote to Belloc to express his admiration.
 Belloc responded a few days later that the letter "had given him more pleasure than any of the enthusiastic reviews in the papers".
 Cumberland glued the letter into the book, though he lost it after a friend who had borrowed it died with it still in his possession.